-29 If such a confession is otherwise relevant, it does not become irrelevant merely because it was made under a promise of secrecy or in consequence of a deception practised on the accused person for the purpose of obtaining it, or when he was drunk, or because it was made in answer to questions which he need not have answered, whatever may have been the form of those questions, or because he was not warned that he was not bound to make such confession, and that evidence of it might be given against him.
+If such a confession is otherwise relevant, it does 29 not become irrelevant merely because it was made under a promise of secrecy or in consequence of a deception practised on the accused person for the purpose of obtaining it, or when he was drunk, or because it was made in answer to questions which he need not have answered, whatever may have been the form of those questions, or because he was not warned that he was not bound to make such confession, and that evidence of it might be given against him.

-30 When more persons than one are being tried jointly for the same offence, and a confession made by one of such persons affecting himself and some other of such persons is proved, the court shall not take into consideration such confession as against such other person.
+30 When more persons than one are being tried jointly for the same offence, and a confession made by one of such persons affecting himself and some other of such persons is proved, the court may take into consideration such confession as against such other person, as well as against the person who makes such confession.

-Explanation.-"Offence" as used in this section includes the abetment of or attempt to commit the offence.
+"Offence" as used in this section includes the Explanation. abetment of or attempt to commit the offence.

-A and B are jointly tried for the murder of C. It is proved that A said "B and I murdered C." The court shall not consider the effect of this confession as against B.
+- (a) A and B are jointly tried for the murder of C. It is proved that A said "B and I murdered C." The court may consider the effect of this confession as against B. - (b) A is on his trial for the murder of C. There is $\hat{\mathbf{s}}$ vidence to show that C was murdered by A and B, and that B said "A and I murdered C."